digitalsamba/voice-chatbot/README.md

 1. Automatically builds and pushes Docker image to Docker Hub with `dev` and commit SHA tags
 2. Deploys to your development server using SSH
-3. Sets up all necessary configuration files on the server with development-specific settings
+3. Sets up all necessary configuration using environment variables
+4. Streamlined for reliable builds - no complex build process required

 To set up the development CI/CD pipeline: